Whole Brain Thinking

 For me, my dominant thinking preferences are in the green left and yellow right quadrants, scores of 77 and 111.

-When the scores in each quadrant are connected it produces a 'kite-like' shape that is my overall profile of my thinking preferences.
+When the scores in each quadrant are connected it produces a 'kite-like' shape that is the overall profile of my thinking preferences.

 In total, the whole brain model represents the two hemispheres left and right of the brain and the two main functions of cerebral thinking and limbic 'emotional thinking', creating four different thinking styles / preferences as described above and on the profile and model shown above.